ktamashun/Callisto/readme.md

 The directory contains a sample config file: `env.sample.php`.
 Use this to create a local one: `env.local.php` and fill in the `CONSUMER_KEY`, `CONSUMER_SECRET`, `ACCESS_TOKEN`, `ACCESS_TOKEN_SECRET` constants with your applications.

+The esiest way to run the examples is to use a [Docker](https://www.docker.com/) container:

+`$ docker run -it --rm -v $(pwd):/www/ -w /www/examples php:7.1-alpine php filter_example.php`

 ### Using the filter stream

 There are five type of filters in the `\Callisto\RequestParameters` namespace.